 Every human being consists of cells.
 Each cell holds genetic material or DNA.
 Unfortunately, things can go wrong with that DNA.
 A part can be missing, and this is commonly known as a genetic disease.
 Or certain parts of the DNA might be weak and unable to fight effectively against aggressive diseases like cancer.
 The basic premise of cell & gene therapy is that it cures diseases by modifying (strengthening) or correcting (cutting & pasting) parts of the patient’s DNA.

 To date, there is a limited number of such therapies have been approved, 4 to be precise.
 But it is expected that, as of 2025, up to 20 new therapies will be approved every year.
 The first therapy that was launched commercially in 2017 is called Kymriah.
 Kymriah is a therapy that strengthens the patient’s body so as to allow it to fight more effectively against leukemia.

-Kymriah and other cell & gene therapies are considered as very effective for very complex diseases.
+Kymriah and other cell & gene therapies are considered very effective for very complex diseases.
 This is because CGT therapies are very targeted: manufacturers create a unique treatment for each individual patient.
 However, the fact that these are individualized treatments also means they are costly to produce (=low volume, high value).

 It’s a game-changing market

-Cell & gene therapy supply chains are substantially different from traditional pharmaceutical supply chains, where the most stretched case is autologous therapies that use the patient’s specimen as the raw material for the individualized batch production.
+Cell & gene therapy supply chains are substantially different from traditional pharmaceutical supply chains, where the most stretched case is autologous therapies that use the patient’s specimen as the raw material for individualized batch production.
 This approach requires a fundamentally different supply chain management and operations planning approach.

 The need for robust supply chain processes starts in the clinical trial phase, making it an even bigger challenge in a domain where supply chains are still very immature.
-Phase III CGT trials supply chains cannot simply be managed with Excel and paper.
+Phase III CGT trial supply chains cannot simply be managed with Excel and paper.